PauSala/learning_c/README.md

 ## Advice

-Any of those projects is ready for production an never will be.
+Any of those projects is ready for production and never will be.
 All contain for sure errors, memory leaks, and all kind of monstrosities due to the fact that I am learning.